 Apple has since resolved this issue in subsequent macOS releases.
 Update your Mac’s operating system and check if that stops the “Your system has run out of application memory” error.

-Go to System Preferences > Software Update, select Update Now, and reboot your Mac to install the downloaded update.
+Go to System Settings > General > Software Update, select Update Now, and reboot your Mac to install the downloaded update.

 9. Reset Your Mac’s Pointer Color

-In some macOS Monterey versions, making changes to your Mac’s cursor or pointer color can cause memory leak issues.
-Performing a pointer color reset resolved the issue for some Mac users.
+In some macOS Monterey versions, changing your Mac’s cursor or pointer color can cause memory leaks.
+Resetting the pointer color resolved the issue for some Mac users.

-If you recently changed your Mac’s cursor color, follow the steps below to reset the color to factory default.
+If you recently changed your Mac’s cursor color, follow the steps below to reset it to the factory default.

-Go to System Preferences > Accessibility > Display > Pointer and select Reset.
+Go to Settings> Accessibility > Display > Pointer and select Reset Colors in the “Pointer” section.